 According to a report, asbestos remains present in 86% of schools leading to “unnecessary deaths”.

 The National Union of Teachers has accused the Government of failing “to address the legacy of asbestos in schools” and said it is a “scandal” that the Government have failed to address the serious issue that affects teachers and young children.

 Statistics from the Health and Safety Executive showed that over 2,500 or serious illnesses are asbestos-related with some reports stating that exposure to asbestos kills between 300 or more each year.
-Sadly, due to the nature of asbestos illnesses it is difficult to have exact numbers in regards to the fatalities.
+Sadly, due to the nature of asbestos illnesses, it is difficult to have exact numbers regarding the fatalities.

 A 2013 study by the independent Committee on Carcinogenicity stated that the number of schools with asbestos still present was roughly around 75%.